Three students wearing safety glasses gather around a laptop in a lab, discussing their work.

 Manufacturing engineering, BS

-Robotics and autonomous systems, BS
+Robotics and autonomous systems, BSE